nuramira-web/orang-laut-heritage-tech-toolkit/README.md

 # Orang Laut Heritage Tech Toolkit
-## Pulau Brani Project

-The Orang Laut Heritage Tech Toolkit is an open-source, community-led heritage infrastructure project developed as part of the Pulau Brani Project:https://www.thepulaubraniproject.org/
+The Orang Laut Heritage Tech Toolkit is an open-source, community-led cultural stewardship and heritage infrastructure project developed as part of the Pulau Brani Project.

-The toolkit explores how archives, oral history, storytelling, technology, participatory design, and artificial intelligence may support the stewardship of maritime heritage, cultural memory, and intergenerational knowledge in Singapore and across the broader Nusantara region.
+The project explores how archives, oral history, participatory storytelling, governance frameworks, education systems, and AI-assisted tools may support the responsible stewardship of maritime heritage and cultural memory in increasingly digital and AI-mediated futures.

-The project focuses especially on histories and lived experiences connected to:
+The toolkit focuses especially on histories and lived experiences connected to:

-- Pulau Brani
+* Pulau Brani
-- Orang Laut communities
+* Orang Laut communities
-- Orang Pulau communities
+* Orang Pulau communities
-- Singapore’s southern islands
+* Singapore’s southern islands
-- maritime memory
+* maritime memory
-- oral heritage
+* oral heritage
-- foodways
+* foodways
-- rituals and festivals
+* rituals and festivals
-- dialect and vocabulary
+* dialect and vocabulary
-- migration and resettlement
+* migration and resettlement
-- community storytelling
+* community storytelling

 ---

 # Vision

-The project explores how communities, educators, students, researchers, technologists, and cultural institutions may collaboratively steward memory in increasingly digital and AI-mediated futures.
+The project explores how communities, educators, students, researchers, technologists, and cultural institutions may collaboratively steward memory, language, archives, and public storytelling in the AI era.

 Rather than treating heritage as static information, the toolkit approaches heritage as:

-- lived experience
+* lived experience
-- relational memory
+* relational memory
-- emotional geography
+* emotional geography
-- language
+* language
-- ritual
+* ritual
-- movement
+* movement
-- community knowledge
+* community knowledge
-- cultural stewardship
-- intergenerational continuity
+* intergenerational continuity
+* cultural stewardship

+The project treats archives not simply as repositories of information, but as living systems of relationship, participation, interpretation, and care.

 ---

-# Core goals

-The toolkit aims to support:

-- oral history preservation
+# Why this project exists

+Many heritage systems remain:

+* institutionally siloed
+* technically inaccessible
+* disconnected from younger generations
-- participatory archives
+* weakly participatory
-- maritime heritage documentation
-- community storytelling
-- AI literacy
-- ethical cultural stewardship
-- intergenerational learning
-- youth participation
-- public education
-- civic storytelling and advocacy
-- culturally grounded AI experimentation
+* insufficiently governed for AI-mediated environments

+At the same time, AI increasingly shapes how knowledge is:

+* stored
+* searched
+* translated
+* interpreted
+* summarised
+* visualised
+* circulated

+The Pulau Brani Project explores how communities may participate more actively in shaping these systems while preserving dignity, nuance, uncertainty, plurality, and cultural specificity.

 ---